-If you are someone you know is recovering from addiction, you may need a way to stop the cycle of negative thoughts and self-destructive behavioral patterns.
-Music and art therapy are alternative approaches that can be part of successful treatment plan.
-Creative expression has been used for years in either individual or group counseling formats, in rehab centers, hospitals, schools, and other settings.
-Many people who do not respond well to more traditional treatment strategies experience success with music and art therapy.
+If you are someone you know is recovering from addiction, you may need a way to stop the cycle of negative thoughts and self-destructive behaviors.
+Music and art therapy can be part of successful treatment plan.
+Creative expression has been used for years in either individual or group counseling.
+Art therapy is used in rehab centers, hospitals, schools, and other settings for recovery.
+Many people who do not respond well to more traditional treatments have success with music and art therapy.

 Communication and self-expression issues are common among people with substance abuse problems.
-Self-expression and communicating creatively can help people in recovery process thoughts and feelings in a positive way.
-Often, those who suffer from addiction have trouble making sense of their emotions and they struggle with how people respond to them.
+Creative communication can help people in recovery process their thoughts and feelings in a positive way.
+Often, those who suffer from addiction have trouble making sense of their emotions.
+And, they struggle with how people respond to them.
 Creativity opens new avenues of understanding and helps people learn new thoughts, responses, and behavior patterns.

-People often deny the need for help and resist treatment Art therapy can help overcome this problem because expression through art therapy can motivate individuals to achieve a healthier lifestyle, boost self-confidence, and improve communication skills in personal and social settings.
-Music is often used to help overcome depression, stress, anxiety and rage issues, which are emotional responses that produce unhealthy thoughts and behaviors.
+People often deny the need for help and may resist treatment.
+Art therapy can help overcome this because art therapy can motivate people.
+They may want to achieve a healthier lifestyle, gain more self-confidence, and improve communication skills.
+Music is often used to help overcome depression, stress, anxiety and anger or rage issues.
+Those emotional responses often produce unhealthy thoughts and behaviors.

-Art and music therapy help you get in touch with your feelings, learn to accept yourself, and avoid persistent feelings of guilt and shame.
-The goal is to create a sense of happiness and hope through painting, sculpting, coloring, drawing, and collage artwork.
-Be very creative as you express every aspect of their emotional state, both positive and negative.
+Art and music therapy help you get in touch with your feelings.
+They also help you learn to accept yourself, and decrease feelings of guilt and shame.
+The goal is to create a sense of happiness and hope through painting, sculpting, coloring, drawing, collages, or other artwork.
+Be very creative as you express every aspect of your emotions, both positive and negative.